pa11y/pa11y/README.md

 If you do need to test the contents of an iframe, run Pa11y against the iframe source URL directly.

+### Is Pa11y testing the contrast of the hover state ?

+Pa11y uses HTML CodeSniffer to test the site, and as it does not check the hover state, Pa11y will no do it either.
+Instead, the contrast of your hover state colours can be tested by adding them to the page.

 Contributing
 ------------